mmacgilvray18/Phospho_Network/README.md

    once anaconda has been downloaded the required libraries may be installed using:

     conda install -c anaconda biopython=1.68
     conda install panda=0.19.2
     conda install numpy=1.11.0
     conda install jupyter=1.0.0
     conda install -c anaconda beautifulsoup4
     conda install -c conda-forge statsmodels

 ## To run pipeline requires that you clone the git repository
-  Assuming you are running linux, Open a terminal and type:
+  Assuming you are running linux, Open a terminal and enter:

     git clone https://github.com/mmacgilvray18/Phospho_Network.git